emrgnt-cmplxty/automata/docs/core/embedding/embedding_similarity_calculator.rst

 .. code:: python

-   from automata.core.embedding.base import EmbeddingSimilarityCalculator, EmbeddingVectorProvider from automata.core.symbol.base import Symbol from numpy import array
+   from automata.embedding.base import EmbeddingSimilarityCalculator, EmbeddingVectorProvider from automata.symbol.base import Symbol from numpy import array

    # Create an instance of the class